customer-dynamics/c3-amazon-connect/docs/features/SUBJECT_LOOKUP.md

 ## Overview

 Subject lookup is an additional feature that can be enabled for agent-assisted payments.
-It allows the agent to search for details about a subject (customer, invoice, etc.) in order to pre-fill the payment form with the subject's details without ever leaving the agent workspace interface.
+It allows the agent to search for details about a subject (customer, invoice, etc.) to pre-fill the payment form with the subject's details.
 This can help to reduce the time it takes to process a payment and reduce the likelihood of errors.

 ## Modes